 What you need to know about hepatitis A

-Hepatitis A is a sexually transmitted infection (STI) that can be passed on when feces (stool, poo, shit) from an infected person gets into the mouth of another person.
-The virus infects the liver.
-There is a vaccine for hepatitis A but there is no treatment for hepatitis A. Most people recover from the infection on their own.
-There are ways to lower the chance of getting or passing on hepatitis A, such as getting vaccinated, practising good hygiene and using a barrier for any kind of anal sex.
+Hepatitis A is an infection caused by the hepatitis A virus, which can be sexually transmitted.
+The virus is passed on when feces (stool, poo, shit) from a person who has hepatitis A gets into the mouth of another person.
+Hepatitis A affects the liver.
+There is a vaccine to prevent hepatitis A, but there is no specific treatment for hepatitis A infection.
+Most people recover from hepatitis A on their own.
+There are ways to reduce the chances of getting or passing on hepatitis A, such as getting vaccinated, practicing good hygiene, and using a condom, glove or oral dam during any type of sexual contact with the anus (such as penis-anus, finger-anus or mouth-anus contact).

 What is hepatitis A?

-Hepatitis A is a sexually transmitted infection (STI) caused by the hepatitis A virus.
+Hepatitis A is an infection caused by the hepatitis A virus, which can be sexually transmitted.
 The virus infects the liver.
-A person with hepatitis A can pass it on if their infected feces (stool, poo, shit) gets into the mouth of another person.
+A person with hepatitis A can pass it on if their feces (stool, poo, shit) gets into the mouth of another person.

 Most adults with hepatitis A have some symptoms.
-Symptoms can take 2 to 6 weeks to appear.
+Symptoms can take two to six weeks to appear.
 Common symptoms include:

 - loss of appetite